 Within this pathway, the main route (known as ‘2+2’) involves an intensive two-year MPhil in Economics, followed by a further two years of research culminating in a doctoral thesis:

-Alternatively, the ‘+3’ route is for students who have completed the MSc in Economics for Development at Oxford or a recognised Economics Master’s programme to a high level at another institution.
+The ‘+3’ route is for students who have completed the MSc in Economics for Development at Oxford or a recognised Economics Master’s programme to a high level at another institution.
 The first year of this route is roughly equivalent to the second year of the MPhil.

 The Department’s research centres and research groups have close links with economic practitioners in their fields facilitating knowledge exchange: for example, in 2015 a joint workshop was organised by the macroeconomics research group and economists of the New York Federal Reserve Bank.
 Several doctoral students are engaged on International Growth Centre projects providing advice to governments and other agencies in Ethiopia, Sierra Leone, Ghana, and Tanzania.